 JAK proteins are located within cells and are associated with receptors on the cell surface.
 The binding of molecules — such as cytokines — to the receptor causes a change in the molecule’s shape.
 This activates the JAK proteins and initiates signaling pathways that can be involved in inflammation.

 JAK inhibitors work to prevent JAK proteins from functioning properly.
-These drugs are available as oral agents, which is differ than other biologic drugs.
+These drugs are available as oral agents, which is different from other biologic drugs.

 Tofacitinib (Xeljanz) is an example of a JAK inhibitor.
 While this drug is currently approved for the treatment of psoriatic arthritis (PsA), it’s not yet approved for psoriasis.
 Some studies have demonstrated that it’s an effective psoriasis treatment.